cavo789/blog/blog/2024/11/28/vbs-files-csv/index.md

 authors: [christophe]
 image: /img/vbs_tips_social_media.jpg
 tags: [dos, vbs]
-draft: true
 enableComments: true
 ---
 ![VBS - Get list of files and generate a CSV](/img/vbs_tips_banner.jpg)

-Six years ago, I needed a DOS script that would allow me to find the list of every file in a folder on a Windows machine and generate a csv file from it.
+Six years ago, I needed a DOS script that would allow me to find the list of every file in a folder on a Windows machine and generate a `.csv` file with that list.

-Once the CSV file had been generated, I could then process it in MS Excel, for example, and sort/filter it.
+Once the `.csv` file had been generated, I could then process it in MS Excel, for example, and sort/filter it or, why not, in Python using the Pandas library.

 <!-- truncate -->